The SoundNoise Trio/SoundNoiseFUNK

 SoundNoise began as a trio that vocalist Fay Victor put together with drummer Reggie Nicholson and soprano saxophonist Sam Newsome.
 Victor bought the group together for an outing on the annual Arts for Art InGarden Series on the LES in NYC in 2015.
 Victor looking to develop a free improvisational unit where each member are composers in their own right with a deep knowledge and feel for form.
 SoundNoise explores this and more sonic terrain within sound worlds created in realtime.

 SoundNoise has performed on the Vision 21 in 2016 making it a quartet with the addition of Melvin Gibbs on bass guitar and a number of other performances around the city.
-This past August 2017 , SoundNoise Trio ventured into the studio along with guitarist Joe Morris, to record a project for ESP – Disk called Wet Robots.
+This past August 2017 , SoundNoise Trio ventured into the studio along with acclaimed guitarist Joe Morris, to record a project for ESP – Disk called Wet Robots.
 Calling this incarnation of the SoundNoise vibration, SoundNoiseFUNK.
-Look out for that release in 2018.
+Wet Robots was released in July 2018 garnering critical acclaim in media outlets such as Popmatters, The New York Times and JazzTimes, coming in at #4 on NPR’s annual Jazz Critics Poll 2018.

 PHOTO The SoundNoise Trio with: Reggie Nicholson (drums), FV (vocals), Sam Newsome (soprano saxophone)